-- The schools will block/filter access to social networking sites. - Pupils will be advised never to give out personal details of any kind which may identify them and/or their location.
+- The school will block/filter access to social networking sites. - Pupils will be advised never to give out personal details of any kind which may identify them and/or their location.
 Examples would include real name, address, mobile or landline phone numbers, school attended, IM (Instant Messenger) and email addresses, full names of friends, specific interests and clubs etc. - Pupils should be advised not to place personal photos on any social network space.
 They should consider how public the information is and consider using private areas. - Advice should be given regarding background detail in a photograph which could identify the student and his/her location e.g. house number, street name or school. - Pupils should be advised on security and encouraged to set passwords, deny access to unknown individuals and instructed how to block unwanted communications.
-Students should be encouraged to known friends only and deny access to others. - Students should be advised not to publish specific and detailed private thoughts. - Schools should be aware that bullying can take place through social networking especially when a space has been set up without a password and others can see the comments.
+Students should deny access to all apart from known friends. - Students should be advised not to publish specific and detailed private thoughts. - Schools should be aware that bullying can take place through social networking especially when a space has been set up without a password and others can see the comments.